MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-transfer-and-post-cost-entries.md

 ---
-title: Transferring and Posting Cost Entries
+title: Transferring and Posting Cost Entries | Microsoft Docs
-description: Before you define cost allocations, you must understand the various sources that cost entries come from.
+description: Before you define cost allocations, you must understand where cost entries come from.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.form: 1100, 1103, 1104, 1108, 1113, 1135
+ms.search.keywords: ''
-ms.date: 06/16/2021
+ms.date: 04/01/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: a8470005ae732c1691983fd36c19c5f90724ba18
+ms.openlocfilehash: d9b0ff89cd7ab17be842e8543cb0b87540b0f68a
-ms.sourcegitcommit: f4b32ba1f926a2a712400c36305616f320757723
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/08/2022
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "8100941"
+ms.locfileid: "3182676"
 ---
 # <a name="transferring-and-posting-cost-entries"></a>Transferring and Posting Cost Entries
 Before you define cost allocations, you must understand how cost entries come from the following sources:

 -   Automatic transfer of general ledger entries.
 -   Manual cost posting for pure cost entries, internal charges, and manual allocations.
 -   Automatic allocation postings for actual costs.
 -   Transfer of budget entries to actual.

 ## <a name="criteria-for-transferring-general-ledger-entries-to-cost-entries"></a>Criteria for Transferring General Ledger Entries to Cost Entries
 It is important to understand the criteria for transferring general ledger entries to cost entries.
 During the transfer, the **Transfer GL Entries to CA** batch job uses the following criteria to determine if and how the general ledger entries are transferred.

 General ledger entries are transferred if:

 -   The entries have dimension values corresponding to either a cost centre or a cost object.
 -   The entries have dimension values that correspond to a cost centre and a cost object.
 For these entries, the cost centre takes precedence.
 This helps avoid a situation where a cost type appears in both a cost object and a cost centre and is therefore counted twice in the statistics.
 -   The document number in the entries is empty, so it will appear with a document number of 0000 in the cost entries.
 -   The entries are transferred to a cost type that allows for combined entries and these entries are transferred as a combined entry either monthly or daily.

 General ledger entries are not transferred if:

 -   The entries have dimension values that do not correspond to a cost centre or a cost object.
 -   The entries have an amount of zero.
 -   The entries have a general ledger account that has been deleted.
 -   The entries have a general ledger account that is not of the type **Income Statement**.
 -   The entries have a general ledger account that is not assigned a cost type.
 -   The entries have a posting date before the **Starting Date for G/L Transfer**.
 -   The entries have been posted with a closing date.
 These are typically entries that set back the balance of the income statement at the end of the year.

 ## <a name="transferring-general-ledger-entries-to-cost-entries"></a>Transferring General Ledger Entries to Cost Entries
 You can transfer general ledger entries to cost entries.